RUBYE “BEE” BLOESER – AUTHOR, SPEAKER, STORYTELLER

 A vibrant, dynamic, gripping presentation.
 I loved it and learned a lot.
 Fascinating and sobering information.
 Peggy Callahan

 Your talk was riveting.
-Would you give your talk to my husband’s club?
+Would you give your talk to my husband’s Rotary chapter?
 It was so moving, I do not think his group should miss it.
 Kay M.

 Thank you for your wonderful story at the Festival of Books.
 I loved your interaction with the audience….Gloria M., Tellers of Tales organizer